odoo/documentation/content/developer/tutorials/master_odoo_web_framework/01_fields_and_views.rst

 2. Improving the `image_preview` field
 ======================================

+We want to improve the field of the previous task to help the staff recognize orders for which some action should be done.

 .. exercise::

-   We want to improve the field of the previous task to help the staff recognize orders for which some action should be done.
-In particular, we want to display a warning "MISSING TSHIRT DESIGN" in red if there is no image URL specified on the order.
+   Display a warning "MISSING TSHIRT DESIGN" in red if there is no image URL specified on the order.

 .. image:: 01_fields_and_views/missing_image.png
    :align: center